-Judith Durham OAM
+Judith Durham AO

 Early in life Judith believed her future would be as a pianist in classical piano and dreamed of fame singing opera or musical comedy.
 In 1961, aged 18, she was ready to begin classical vocal training when, just for fun, she found instant success performing blues, gospel and jazz standards, also developing as a serious ragtime pianist.